 Medicare Advantage Basics

 There are many benefits to Medicare Advantage.
-It offers the convenience of having all of your health and drug benefits under a single plan, instead of enrolling in a separate, stand-alone Medicare Prescription Drug Plan (for Medicare Part D coverage).
+It may offer the convenience of having all of your health and drug benefits under a single plan, instead of enrolling in a separate, stand-alone Medicare Prescription Drug Plan (for Medicare Part D coverage).
 Some Medicare Advantage plans also offer extra benefits that Original Medicare doesn’t cover, such as routine vision and dental coverage.

 What is a Medicare Advantage plan?

 Medicare Advantage plans are full-replacement alternatives to Original Medicare, Parts A and B. Instead of having Medicare benefits administered through the federal program, beneficiaries can instead opt to get their coverage through a Medicare Advantage plan.
 These plans are administered through private insurance companies that contract with Medicare.

 All Medicare Advantage plans are legally bound to provide at least the same level of coverage as Original Medicare, Part A and Part B. (The one exception to this is for hospice care, which Part A still covers.)
 The benefits are not just limited to that, however—some plans may also contain additional benefit coverage, such as prescription drugs, routine vision and dental, hearing, or health wellness programs.

 If you would like to take advantage of prescription drug benefits, known as Medicare Part D, you may not need to enroll in a separate Medicare Prescription Drug Plan.
 Rather, this is a benefit commonly available through a Medicare Advantage Prescription Drug plan.
 It’s worth noting that not every Medicare Advantage plan includes prescription drug coverage, so be sure to double-check with the plan details.

 Medicare Advantage comes in a variety of plan options.
 It’s best to compare the different Medicare Advantage plan options for your state.
 Some of the most common options available in many locations include: